z357412526/mousestyles/doc/source/report/behavior.rst

 ----------------------------------

-The above flowchart shows the key metrics that are required by the study to capture the behavioural profile:
+The above flowchart shows the key metrics that are required by the study to capture the behavioral profile:

 ..
 This figure should be added to the repo
 .. http://cenzhuoyao.com/wp-content/uploads/2016/04/project1_behavior_profile.png